UX DESIGN • CONTENT DESIGN • UX WRITING

 I started by auditing the existing screens previously written and designed for both the mentor and mentee flows and making notes about my findings.

-• Make the onboarding questions as short as possible to reduce user dropout, while also ensure that all of the important information for the matching algorithm is collected;
+• Make the onboarding questions as short as possible to reduce user dropout, while also ensuring that all of the important information for the matching algorithm is collected.

-• Allow users choose more than three responses for each question;
+• Allow users to choose more than three responses for each question.

-• Conduct a research on what gender identities, sexual orientation, and ethnic background options our users would like to see;
+• Explore gender identities, sexual orientation, and ethnic background options to create more appropriate categories to sort mentees and mentors.

-• Work on error messages and make them consistent.
+• Work on error messages and provide more guidance on resolving errors.

 During my time working on an audit, I noticed that a significant number of users were dropping off during the sign-up process, particularly after the initial onboarding flow.
 The product team was considering removing a few questions from the onboarding, assuming that simplifying it would solve the issue.
 However, I wanted to base any changes on real user data before making a final decision.